primatephor/mash/docs/SuiteDefinition.md

     </Parallel>
 </ns1:Suite>
 ```
-  * Whilst not yet working, the parallel element will define Scripts that are run with in parallel.
+While not yet working, the parallel element will define Scripts that are run with in parallel.